Independent sector cervical screening samples

 Young women with abnormal bleeding

-Women below the screening age range who present with symptoms such as postcoital bleeding or intermenstrual bleeding should be managed as per the latest recommendations in Clinical Practice Guidance for the Assessment of Young Women aged 20-24 with Abnormal Vaginal Bleeding.
+Women below the screening age range who present with symptoms such as postcoital bleeding or intermenstrual bleeding should be managed as per the recommendations in Clinical Practice Guidance for the Assessment of Young Women aged 20-24 with Abnormal Vaginal Bleeding.
 Cervical screening does not form part of this management pathway.
 Note, this includes women under the age of 20 years.